Blue Flower

 We had to wait for dry conditions to get machines on site, as the track to the mill becomes slippery in winter.
 On 10/6/23 the digger was taken to the mill and debris from the fallen wall was removed from the river, most was taken away to be crushed for ballast, some was left at the mill to use for wall repairs.
 The area between the walls was fenced off with Keep Out signs as the fallen and cracked walls were unsafe and the ground between them was badly churned up by machinery, making it difficult to walk on.

 On 24/10/23 we had a meeting about the damaged walls.
-Rebuilding the river wall with bricks and mortar would be very expensive due to the materials and time involved, I looked into grant funding but no suitable grants were available.
+Rebuilding the river wall with bricks and mortar would be too expensive due to the materials and time involved, I looked into grant funding but no suitable grants were available.
 There were also concerns a brick wall might fall down again without major modifications and strengthening.
-Options considered were: A cement bag wall, but this was also expensive, not environment friendly and they don't look very good; a sloping river bank to match all the surrounding banks with smaller brick corner which was the lowest cost option; and Gabion Baskets filled with rock.
+Options considered were: A cement bag wall which was also expensive, not environment friendly and they don't look very good; a sloping river bank to match all the surrounding banks with smaller brick corner which was the lowest cost option; and Gabion Baskets filled with rock.
+Now the wall has been down for over 3 years, nature has taken over with tall vegetation growing in front of it and wildlife nest holes in the exposed soil, which looks much better than when the wall fell, so another option is leaving it but making the top safe by removing the overhanging soil and tar floor.

 We originally decided to replace the fallen wall with Gabion Baskets filled with similar colour rock to the original wall.
-However after two years we have still not managed to start the works due to Fred's very high workload and the track being too slippery in winter to take machines to site.
-We are now considering a Sloping River Bank which would be much less work and far less brickwork, as the curved wall would just be made good instead of fully rebuilt to meet gabion baskets.
+However after 2.5 years we have still not managed to start the works due to Fred's high workload.
+We then considered a Sloping River Bank which would be much less work and hardly any brickwork, as the curved wall would just be made good instead of fully rebuilt to meet gabion baskets.
 This would also save a lot of money as no materials would be needed because bricks and cement for the curved wall are already on site.
 This option would allow natural water drainage.
+There is a Carrstone wall next to the fallen wall, we will expose as much of this as possible.
+We are now considering leaving the wall as it is but making the top safe by removing the overhang, removing the small brick end section next to the carrstone wall and minimal brickwork to finish the curve.
+The fence could be left in place.

-The tar floor between the damaged walls, which we believe caused the wall problems, will be broken up and removed to prevent water damage to the trench wall, then grassed over again when work is finished.
+The tar floor between the damaged walls, which we believe caused the wall problems, will be either broken up and removed, or have holes drilled in it for drainage to prevent further damage to the trench wall.
+The area will then be grassed over again when work is finished.
 We don't like removing original features but we have no choice when it could cause major damage, the tar is not visible anyway as its under soil and grass.
 We have other tar floors running up to the boiling house, also grassed over, the boiling house foundation bracket cover shows a small part of the floor, the bracket and cover will be put back after the works are complete.

 When work starts this page will be kept up to date.
-Volunteers will help with repairs and preliminary work, including checking to see if the Carrstone wall is within the fallen wall area.
-We have already started to make preparations for repairs:-
+Volunteers will help with repairs and preliminary work, we have already started to make preparations for repairs:-

 On 2/9/23 we refurbished the boiling house corner bracket surround and cover, as it was removed so we could access the fallen wall to clear up debris.
 We filed off splinters, sanded it down and painted it ready to put back after works are finished.